The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Data Methods

 The visual framework analysis examines how videos use audiovisual elements to cultivate sanctity and spiritual experience.
-The visualization of the sacred has long been a central issue in religious influence studies \cite{van2006visualizing, asthana2008religion}.
-In constructing our codebook, we referenced numerous frameworks from religious video research spanning optical discs, videotapes, television, and film \cite{van2006visualizing, asthana2008religion}.
-We drew from audiovisual language perspectives to construct a data-driven taxonomy of religious videos' visual language.

-When clustering and abstracting observed visual elements, we referenced classic theories of visual grammar from social semiotics \cite{harrison2003visual, feng2017metonymy}, treating visual elements as a symbolic system with specific cultural meanings and social functions.
-Two researchers began with open, iterative visual coding on a sample of 100 videos.
-This process integrated insights from previous studies on religious visual elements and incorporated multiple core dimensions \cite{lim2020live, wolf2022spirituality}: (1) color, which serves a translational function for the meaning of religious imagery \cite{plate1998religion, bekkering2019studying, purwani2025coloring}; (2) lighting, as an important factor in creating atmosphere and shaping imagery in religious worlds \cite{mansour2022holy, plate2015audio}; (3) location, representing the venues where religious behaviors occur \cite{van2006visualizing, knott2009locality, kong2001religion}; (4) the introduction of AI technology as a new means of religious audiovisual technological communication \cite{simmerlein2025sacred, usami2025ai}; (5) the introduction of B-roll editing techniques to provide additional material during character narration \cite{perrault2018adding}; (6) the prominence of religious symbols and religious objects \cite{xue2024faith}; and (7) character attire \cite{schmidt1989church}.
-Through discussion, classification, and definition of these elements, we ultimately distilled a comprehensive visual codebook.
-This codebook structurally distinguishes between two layers: speaker-focused visual elements and supplementary material visual elements.
+We referenced classic theories of visual grammar from social semiotics~\cite{harrison2003visual}, treating visual elements as a symbolic system with specific cultural meanings.
+Two researchers conducted open, iterative visual coding on 100 videos, incorporating dimensions from previous studies~\cite{lim2020live, wolf2022spirituality}: color~\cite{bekkering2019studying}, lighting~\cite{mansour2022holy}, location~\cite{kong2001religion}, AI-generated content~\cite{simmerlein2025sacred}, B-roll techniques~\cite{huber2019b}, religious symbols~\cite{xue2024faith}, and character attire~\cite{schmidt1989church}.
+The codebook distinguishes between speaker-focused visual elements and supplementary material elements.

-To ensure the consistency and feasibility of the visual analysis, we preprocessed the video's visual stream.
-All videos were standardized to a 480p resolution.
-To balance computational cost with content relevance, we set a maximum processing limit of the first 10 minutes for each video, a duration sufficient to capture the core visual style and narrative structure of the vast majority of videos.
-These standardized video files served as direct inputs for the subsequent multimodal LLM analysis.